Investigating the Growth of Little Red Dot Descendants at z<4 with the JWST: The building of an outskirt

-To further investigate the spatial growth of the outskirts, we compute the median stacked image of galaxies within bins of \( f_{\text{outskirt}} \) using the F444W filter.
-In each bin, we fit a single Sérsic profile using \texttt{Astrophot} to derive \( R_e \) as a function of \( f_{\text{outskirt}} \), shown as squares in Figure~\ref{fig:re_foutskirt}.
 As expected, as the mass fraction in the outskirts increases, the physical size of the galaxies also grows with decreasing redshift.
 The most compact systems, with the lowest \( f_{\text{outskirt}} \), are unresolved in F444W and are located at high redshift, with an upper size limit of $260\pm55$ pc.
 This increases to around $285\pm80$ pc for galaxies with moderate \( f_{\text{outskirt}} \), and to about $590\pm 120$ pc for the most extended and massive systems.
-Stars in Figure~\ref{fig:re_foutskirt} represent the median sizes derived across all JWST PSF-matched bands, probing not only rest-frame NIR emission but also the rest-frame UV.
-Galaxies without any outskirt are not resolved, having an upper limit of 260 pc, which is expected, and those with a moderate outskirt reached $510 \pm 140$pc while the most extended systems with the largest outskirt reached $828\pm 160$ pc.
+Stars in Figure~\ref{fig:re_foutskirt} represent the median sizes derived across all JWST PSF-matched bands, probing not only rest-frame NIR emission but also the rest-frame UV, allowing to increase the $S/N$ by a factor 9, allowing faint detection.
+Galaxies without any outskirt are still not resolved, having an upper limit of 260 pc, which is expected, and those with a moderate outskirt reached $510 \pm 140$pc while the most extended systems with the largest outskirt reached $828\pm 160$ pc.
 This suggests that the UV emission starts to be more prominent and detected when the fraction of outskirt is above 0.2, at redshift $\approx 4$.

 A common way to select LRDs is by their V-shaped SED, based on continuum slopes, first used by \citet{kocevski_rise_2024}.
 To determine if the formation of these outskirts impacts the V-shape, we reconstruct the $\beta_{\text{UV}}$ vs. $\beta_{\text{optical}}$ plane, a rest-frame criterion, using only the inner SED which is expected to be mostly related to LRDs.
 We compute $\beta_{\text{UV,inner}}$ and $\beta_{\text{optical,inner}}$ assuming $f_{\lambda}\propto \lambda^{\beta}$ in the rest-frame UV and rest-frame optical region.
 Each slope $\beta_{\text{inner}}$ is compute using 3 bands blueward or redward of the Balmer break at $3645$\r{A} as in \citet{kocevski_rise_2024}, by adjusting a linear fit in log($f_{\lambda}$) space.
 Due to the shallower depth of the HST filters (28.73 and 28.50) compared to F115W (29.15), some of our sources are undetected in either F606W or F814W, occasionally resulting in negative flux values within the central aperture due to background subtraction.
 In such cases (affecting 5 objects), we compute \(\beta_\text{UV,inner}\) using only the two available bands and conservatively set the associated uncertainty to 1.